VoIP Resources VoIP Fundamentals VoIP Glossary

 Cell phones beam calls over radio waves.

 In order to ensure that multiple calls do not interfere with each other, a grid pattern is imposed upon the landscape.
-Each grid box, known as a “cell,” has its own mast tower in it that collects and routes all calls made from cell phones within that cell.
+Each grid box, known as a “cell,” has its own mast tower in it that collects and routes all calls made from cell phones within that area.
 This system enables the same set of radio wave frequencies to be reused in each cell in the grid, exponentially multiplying the amount of calls that the entire grid can handle, while also making sure that all calls remain separate and unscrambled.

 How Does VoIP Work?
 Using an Internet Connection to Transmit a Phone Call

 And now we come to VoIP calls, which are revolutionizing business and even residential communications.
-“Voice over Internet Protocol” transforms the sound waves from your voice into a digital signal and then leverages your Internet connection to transmit that signal over to the other person on the call.
+“Voice over Internet Protocol” transforms the sound waves from your voice into a digital signal and then leverages your Internet connection to transmit that signal to the other person on the call.

 In addition to IP phones, you can also use softphones and ATA (analog telephone adapter) devices with a VoIP service.
-Softphones are basically software-based phones that enable you to have a full-fledged phone right on your computer.
+Softphones are basically software-based phones that enable you to have a full-fledged phone right on your computer or mobile device.
 Available as web apps (where you log into the phone on a web browser window using a username/password combination), desktop apps (where the softphone is downloaded as an application on your computer or laptop), and mobile apps (where the softphone is downloaded as an application right onto your smartphone), softphones have the exact same functionality as a “hard” phone:

 • Buttons are available to transfer a call, place a call on hold, mute a call, hang up a call, and otherwise manage a call as you would on a regular phone device.